Lela Pandak Lam: Assassination of Birch

 On 2 November 1875, Dato Maharaja Lela and his assistant Sepuntum speared the British Resident of Perak, James W. W. Birch to death as Birch was taking a bath by a river near Pasir Salak, which is located somewhere near today's Teluk Intan (Teluk Anson).
 Birch's murder led the British army to attack Pasir Salak, and following several days of battle, the leaders of the rebellion surrendered.
 In a subsequent trial held between 14 and 22 December in Matang, Sultan Abdullah and Ngah Ibrahim were deposed and sent to exile in Seychelles.
 Dato Maharaja Lela was found guilty of the murder of Birch and sentenced to death.
 He was executed by hanging on 20 January 1877 in Taiping.
 In the wake of the incident, the British administration was shifted to Taiping.

 There is debate over the reason for Birch's assassination.
 One view is that he was assassinated because he outlawed slavery in Perak.
 Dato Maharaja Lela, whose income depended on capturing and selling the natives of Perak or Orang Asli as slaves, was incensed and plotted with some of the slave-traders to kill Birch.
 However, He is generally celebrated as a folk hero by Malay nationalists and seen as a symbol of Malay resistance against British colonialism and the first stirrings of early nationalism.

+Legacy

+Memorials and eponyms

+Several places and things were named after Dato Maharaja Lela: